willypelz/releaf-swe-clock-in-out-frontend/README.md

 ### Set an admin for the application
-you can change the role of a user in the user table to admin so as to see the admin features on the review system.
+you can change the role of a user in the user table to admin so as to see the admin features on the clock in/out system.

 the admin registration panel has not been done due to time constrain.

  #BUG to fix

-when admin login you need to refresh the page to be able to create company
+when you need to refresh the page to be able to create staff